sorbet/sorbet/website/docs/strict.md

 title: Strict Mode
 ---

-> TODO: This page is still a fragment.
-Contributions welcome!

 As introduced in [Enabling Static Checks](static.md), Sorbet has multiple strictness modes.
 The default is `# typed: false`, which silences all type errors.
 Next up is `# typed: true`, where type errors are reported.
 There's also